levipereira/deepstream-yolov9/TensorRTPlugin/README.md

 # Build Process TensorRT Custom plugin

 TensorRT OSS build is required.
-This is required because TensorRT YoloNMS plugin that are required by models  and not in the general TensorRT release.
+This is required because TensorRT TRT_EfficientNMSX plugin that are required by models  and not in the general TensorRT release.

 ## New plugin
-- [TRT_EfficientNMSX](https://github.com/levipereira/TensorRT/tree/release/8.6/plugin/yoloNMSPlugin): Same Efficient NMS, but return boxes indices
+- [TRT_EfficientNMSX](https://github.com/levipereira/TensorRT/tree/release/8.6/plugin/efficientNMSPlugin): Same Efficient NMS, but return boxes indices

 ## Downloading TensorRT Build